How To Get A Mortgage If You Are An Expat Returning to The UK

-There are lenders that are willing to provide foreign currency mortgages to expats with foreign salaries.
+There are lenders willing to provide foreign currency mortgages to expats with foreign salaries.

 A good broker will be able to provide a breakdown of the foreign currency mortgages available to you.
-In addition, they will be able to identify the best mortgage for your needs; this could ultimately save you time and money.
+In addition, they will be able to identify the best mortgage for your needs - ultimately saving you time and money.

 A key stumbling block for many lenders when underwriting a mortgage application is where it is difficult to assess credit history.
 The majority of lenders will not provide a mortgage for an expat if this is the case.

-This is because traditional lenders such as banks or building societies require sight of your credit history.
+This is because traditional lenders, such as banks or building societies, require sight of your credit history.
 This might be an issue for you, as spending time out of the UK can have an adverse effect on your credit history - you might have gaps in payment records or not have held a UK bank account for some time.